pygmyperch/melfuR/README.md

 A collection of ugly R scripts for exploratory analysis of ddRAD data, spatial analyses and other (hopefully) useful utilities.

-These are mostly just wrapper scripts to simplify running basic pop-gen analyses using a single format (adegenet: genind)
+These are mostly just wrapper scripts to simplify running basic pop-gen analyses using a single format (adegenet: genind/genlight)
 \
 The code is characteristically ugly :dizzy_face: but feel free to use/modify whatever you find useful